 All textbooks are supplied for each course.
 It is expected that students will take reasonable care of those materials on loan to them.
 Students with outstanding textbooks and/or course materials will be expected to pay for the replacement cost of the textbooks/materials owing.
-(As outlined in the Parent/Guardian Handbook) Failure to do so could result in school loan privileges, being withheld.
+Failure to do so could result in school loan privileges, being withheld.